On the ergodicity of the frame flow on even-dimensional manifolds: Dynamics of the frame flow and topology of the frame bundle

 For a proof, we refer to \cite{Lefeuvre-21} (see also the papers of Brin \cite{Brin-75-1,Brin-75-2}).
 From a topological perspective, the reduction to a subgroup $H \leqslant G$ is a strong constraint called a \emph{reduction of the structure group} of the principal bundle (see \S \ref{ssection:topology}).
+We remark that in the particular case of compact quotients of the complex hyperbolic plane, the transitivity group is equal to $\mathrm{U}(\frac{n}{2} - 1)$, see \cite{Cekic-Lefeuvre-Moroianu-Semmelmann-24} and references therein.